landonroxypal-repo/TCES-203-CPP-Project/README.md

     g++ -std=c++11 main.cpp Car.cpp Motor.cpp Simulator.cpp -o TCES203Proj2
     ./TCES203Proj2

-(Note that the compilation command is TWO lines, if it is pasted in as one line the compiler will return 1 and fail to run the code.)
+(Note that the compilation section of the commands above is only on the first line.
+The second line just runs the file outputted from the first compilation command)

 # Classes and Files